whatsmate/whatsmate.github.io/_posts/2016-08-18-translate-text-java.md

 ---
 layout: post
 title: How to translate text in Java
-subtitle: Using the WhatsMate WA Gateway REST API
+subtitle: Using the WhatsMate Translation API
 published: true
 ---